High Performance Parallel Exports

 Joining Data from different sources

-Using CTAS in Dremio still allows to enjoy the flexibility of connecting to and joining data from multiple and different data sources.
+Using CTAS in Dremio still allows the flexibility of connecting to and joining data from multiple and different data sources.
 In this next use case, I’ve been presented with two different datasets, one flat CSV file that contains the user ID number and name for a list of employees, and another file stored on S3 that contains the ID and biographical information for these employees.

 Normally, in a situation like this, I would have to figure out a way to join these two datasets using a data integration tool.
 However, let’s see how easy we can join these two sets into a single file that we will create into S3 using the CTAS feature in Dremio.